-Similarly, the commission of fraud under the Companies Act 2013 is subject to a prison term of between six months and 10 years and a fine of up to three times the amount involved in the offence.
+Similarly, the commission of fraud under the Companies Act 2013 involving an amount exceeding Rs1 million or 1% of the company turnover (whichever is higher) or which involves public interest, is subject to a prison term between six months and 10 years and a fine of up to three times the amount involved in the offence.

 Money laundering, as defined in the Prevention of Money Laundering Act 2002, is subject to a prison term of between three and 10 years and a fine or up to Rs500,000.